 - Photocopy a packet of the six planning sheets for each student. (click to enlarge)

-2. Make an overhead transparency of each planning sheet or display on Smartboard or document camera.
+2. Display each planning sheet on a Smartboard or under a document camera.

 3. Select one type of poem to introduce each day.
 Explain the format of the poem.
 Show samples if you have any.